hariszaf/pema/help_files/PEMA's output files.md

 The total counts of OTUs for each taxon can be found in ***“Richness.tsv”***.

-Finally, ***“finalTable.tsv"*** is the OTU-table that PEMA ends up with.
+Finally, ***“tax_assigned_table.tsv"*** is the OTU-table that PEMA ends up with.
 The OTU-table contains all information about how OTUs are distributed, and hence it contains the taxonomic composition across each sample of the dataset.

 If **phylogeny-based taxonomy approach** has also been performed, another folder called **my_taxon_assign_phylogeny_assignment** has been created;  two output files are included in this folder: the “epa_info.log” which includes all parameters as they were set in EPA-ng and the “epa_result.jplace” file which is the final output of this approach and can be used as an input to a series of different tools (e.g. iTOL) in order to visualize the assignments of the OTUs found to the reference tree of 1000 taxa.